JSON ↔ CSV Converter

 Common Scenarios

-copy tab-separated cells from Excel into the CSV pane and convert to a JSON object array instantly.
+copy a cell range from Excel or Google Sheets, paste the tab-delimited text into the CSV pane, and convert it to a JSON object array.

 API response to spreadsheet